funql/funql-docs/docs/learn/fields/functions.md

 ### lower

-The `lower` function has the following signature:
+The `lower` function returns the input parameter string value with all uppercase characters converted to lowercase according to Unicode rules.

 ```funql
 lower(field: String): String
 ```

-The `lower` function returns the input parameter string value with all uppercase characters converted to lowercase according to Unicode rules.

 For example: